-The parallel extractor functionality was added in Tungsten Replicator 2.2.1, and initially supported only extraction from Oracle masters.
+The parallel extractor functionality was added in Tungsten Replicator 2.2.1, and supports only extraction from Oracle masters.

 The parallel extractor reads information from the source database schema in